theone98/Konoha/README.md

 **Android view Konoha Blog page**

 **Konoha**
-A responsive mobile web app for blogging in which admin on admin page after making a blog post and redirect it to blog web page,made using HTML,CSS,Java-script,Node.js and mongoDB
+-A responsive mobile web app for blogging in which admin on admin page after making a blog post and redirect it to blog web page,made using -HTML,CSS,Java-script,Node.js and mongoDB
-HTML,CSS,Java-script was used for front end
+-HTML,CSS,Java-script was used for front end
-Node.js was use for server side backend
+-Node.js was use for server side backend
-MongoDB was used for database storage and management
+-MongoDB was used for database storage and management

 **External  dependencies required**
 1.Express